wp-plugins/nvd3-visualisations/readme.txt

 1. Charts gallery showing out neatly on the same page of WP's blog.
 2. 4 FAST STEPS of New Chart: 1)CLONE from Gallery, 2)FEED IN Own Data, 3)EDIT Post/Page of WP Normally, and 4)PUBLISH It.
 3. Same Data Set on 4 Different Ways by Using Chart's Picker

 == Changelog ==

+= 1.6.1 =
+Version 1.6.1 -
+Exporting buttons (Excel & SVG edit) on popup windows:exporting of data set by option **exports** in Excel's CSV and in Illustrator's SVG formats.
+Positioning of background image by accepting x and y coordinates (eq **backgroundimage** can be JSON object too) based on SVG element W3C standards.
+Quite afew bugs removed.

 = 1.6.0 =
 Version 1.6.0 -
 NEW: Uniform interactive comparing of the data set by chart's picker buttons on all popup windows called by new option **chartpicker**.
-This supports CSV/TSV inputs (max 9 chart's types) and direct data (max 6 chart's types).
+This supports CSV/TSV inputs (max 8 chart's types) and direct data (max 6 chart's types).
 Better titles for popup's charts from options.

 = 1.5.12 =
 Version 1.5.12 -